PROMETHIA-27/dependency_injection_like_bevy_from_scratch/src/introductions.md

     // some other code
 }
 ```
-Most can intuitively grasp that this causes the app to automatically call the systems `foo` and `bar`
+Most users can intuitively grasp that this causes the app to automatically call the systems `foo` and `bar`
-once per frame, but few are able to easily figure out *how* this is possible.
+once per frame, but very few are able to easily figure out *how* this is possible.
 This book aims to explain
 how this works, starting from scratch.

 ## What is Dependency Injection?